Skip to main content

 image

-Every folder and filter was recreated, and documents were export into them.
+Every folder and filter was recreated, and documents were exported into them.

-The only exception is the saved search (Recent Documents and Recent Emails) and the ShareSpace (Shared Clients Documents).
+The only exceptions are the saved search (Recent Documents and Recent Emails) and the ShareSpace (Shared Clients Documents).
 The mass export tool will never recreate Saved Searches or ShareSpace, which is usually not an issue since those documents typically exist in a folder or filter.

 The DocumentList.xml has all the NetDocuments Meta (client, matter, doctype, author, comments).